alpharomeo911/many-passwords/README.md

 _Many passwords, the high-quality database of defaults passwords._ 🐱‍💻

-The purpouse of this project is to collect all the default credentials in one place and ensure that the entries are of high quality.
+Purpouse of this project is to collect all the default credentials in one place and ensure that the entries are of high quality.

 Each entries contains Vendor, Model/Software name, Version, Access Type, Username, Password, Privileges	and Notes.